-

 Prestained Protein Marker (Triple color, EDTA free, 10-250 k

-The Prestained Protein Marker (Triple color, EDTA free, 10-250 kDa) addresses the need for direct, visual molecular weight standards across a wide protein size range in SDS-PAGE and Western blot workflows.
-Its EDTA-free, triple-color composition supports streamlined transfer verification and compatibility with specialized assays, but it is not intended for mass spectrometry or absolute quantification.
+The Prestained Protein Marker (Triple color, EDTA free, 10-250 kDa) addresses the need for reliable, visible molecular weight standards in SDS-PAGE and Western blotting, especially for workflows requiring EDTA-free reagents or fluorescent imaging compatibility.
+It is not intended for direct protein quantitation or as an enzymatic activity standard.

 -